HubSpot/Rosetta/FEATURES.md

 public void insert(@BindWithRosetta OuterBean bean);
 ```

-On the mapping side, things are slightly trickier.
-At a conceptual level, for mapping to work the JSON we pass to Jackson needs to
+On the deserialization side, things are slightly trickier.
+At a conceptual level, for mapping to work the JSON we pass to Jackson
-have the following structure, since this is the structure that Jackson expects based on our object graph:
+needs to have the following structure, since this is the expected structure based on our object graph:
 ```json
 {
   "inner": {